Did you know that acne is the most common reason why people seek a dermatologist’s expertise?

 LightStim, patented LED Light Therapy, is a powerful, effective, and natural solution to help achieve clear and healthy skin.

 It can be used on all skin types and tones.
 In 20-minute sessions, you can heal existing blemishes, minimize future breakouts, and recapture your radiant glow.
 The FDA cleared LightStim to treat mild to moderate acne.
 This 20-minute LED Light Therapy session is ideal for adults and teenagers wanting to heal and calm breakouts with no pain or downtime.
 It is effective in destroying acne-causing bacteria to minimize future breakouts.
+Results will vary in each individual.*

 Restore your skin’s clear and healthy appearance.
 Give yourself the clear skin you deserve!